Generic local rings on a spectrum between Golod and Gorenstein: Compressed local rings of type

 so $Q/I_1$ and $Q/I_2$ are compressed but $Q/I_3$ is not.
 For the intersection ideals

 the $h$-vectors are

 so $Q/J$ is compressed but $Q/I$ is not compressed. \end{exa}

 As we explain in \rmkref{main}, the ideal $J$ in \exaref{r1r2} can actually not be obtained as an intersection of ideals that define compressed Gorenstein rings.
-We complement this examples with:
+We complement this example with:

 \begin{exa} In the regular ring $Q = \pows[\ZZ_2]{x,y,z}$ consider the homogeneous ideals

 Per \emph{Macaulay2} \cite{M2} these are Gorenstein ideals with $I_1 \cap I_2 = I_2 \cap I_3$, and this common intersection defines a compressed ring with $h$-vector $(1,3,6,9,4,1)$.
 The Gorenstein rings have $h$-vectors